30-Year-Old Outfielder – Colorado Rockies

 Gerardo Parra Contract Information:

-Agreed to a one-year, $6.2375 million contract with the Brewers in January of 2015, avoiding arbitration.
+Signed a three-year, $26 million contract with the Rockies in January of 2016.

 To instantly reveal our fantasy analysis of every player – including Gerardo Parra – simply subscribe now.

 |2015 (Multiple Teams)||28||MAJ||BAL/MIL||155||589||547||83||159||55||36||5||14||51||14||4||28||92||4||5||5||.291||.328||.452||.780|

 |2018 RotoWire Projections||Subscribe now to see our 2018 projections for Gerardo Parra|

 |Career (View All)||1205||4,439||4,086||530||1,134||347||233||41||73||421||77||47||261||756||31||33||28||.278||.323||.408||.731|

 |Sep.
 27||Mia||Did not play.|